Roval Traverse Carbon Wheelset Review

 Value

 Have you always wanted a carbon wheelset but you just couldn't justify the expense?
-Well, with a retail price of $1,200 and a lifetime warranty, the Traverse Carbon is one of the best deals on a durable and high-performance carbon wheelset that we've ever seen.
+Well, with a reasonable retail price and a lifetime warranty, the Traverse Carbon is one of the best deals on a durable and high-performance carbon wheelset that we've ever seen.
 These wheels perform far above their asking price, earning them our Best Buy Carbon Wheelset award.
 If you've been on the fence about carbon wheels, now's your chance to climb down and see what all the hype is about.

 Conclusion